FREE SHIPPING ON ORDERS $25+

 To avoid ingrown hairs, make sure to exfoliate your skin regularly, use a clean razor, and shave in the direction of hair growth.
 This will help ensure a smoother shave and reduce the likelihood of hairs becoming trapped beneath the skin.

-The Myth: You Should Shave Against the Grain for a Closer Shave
+Myth #4: You Should Shave Against the Grain for a Closer Shave

 While it may seem like shaving against the grain of your facial hair will give you a closer shave, this is actually a risky move.
 Shaving against the grain can cause more irritation, razor burn, and cuts.
 It also increases the likelihood of ingrown hairs.
 Shaving with the grain—shaving in the direction of hair growth—is a safer and more effective way to achieve a smooth, comfortable shave.